-BLM Nevada -The SAM will distribute the Great Basin Pilot and Aircrew Orientation Guide to which the districts should attach pertinent information about their district/area.
-Unit Aviation Managers are responsible for providing visiting pilots, aircrews and Incident Management Teams with a briefing.
-The orientation briefing package serves as a source of information about local administrative and operational procedures (copy of the unit aviation plan, frequency sheets, hazard map, fire behavior information, recommended lodging/dining list, maps, etc.).
+The SAM will distribute the Southwest Pilot and Aircrew Communications Guide to which the Districts should attach pertinent information about their District and/or area.
+The UAMs are responsible for providing visiting pilots, aircrews, and Incident Management Teams with a briefing.
+The orientation briefing package serves as a source of information about local administrative and operational procedures (copy of the Unit Aviation Plan, frequency sheets, hazard maps, fire behavior information, recommended lodging/dining list, maps, etc.).